AllenInstitute/ipfx/README.md

 ```

 Input:
- input_nwb_file: a full path to the NWB file with cell ephys recording
+* input_nwb_file: a full path to the NWB file with cell ephys recordings
- output_dir: a base output directory which will include the output subdirectory
+* output_dir: a base output directory that will include the output subdirectory

-The output subdirectory is named from the basename of the nwb file.
+The output subdirectory is named from the basename of the NWB file.

 Output:
- pipeline_input.json: input parameters
+ * pipeline_input.json: input parameters
- pipeline_output.json: output including cell features
+ * pipeline_output.json: output including cell features
- output.nwb: NWB file including spike times
+ * output.nwb: NWB file including spike times
- log.txt: run log
+ * log.txt: run log
- qc_figs: index.html includes cell figures and feature table and sweep.html includes sweep figures
+ * qc_figs: index.html includes cell figures and feature table and sweep.html includes sweep figures